mackid1993/docker-roonserver/README.md

 The rest of this readme is from the original readme minus modifications to the `docker run` commmand.

-# For Unraid Users
-This is a drop-in replacement for the [current](https://forums.unraid.net/topic/129853-support-xthursdayx-roonserver/) template, simply point Unraid's docker manager to `mackid1993/docker-roonserver:latest`.

 # Docker for Roon using Photon OS